the velvet underground's john cale on protest fashion in the age of trump | read | i-D

 "We improvised the style and if [the pieces] weren't usable, you just went and bought the same thing again," he said.
 "So, you were locked into this uniform basically.
 Then it became the uniform for the art world."

-"Lou wanted a gray suit made out of leather," he says, recalling one of Johnson's one-of-a-kind outfits.
+"Lou wanted a grey suit made out of leather," he says, recalling one of Johnson's one-of-a-kind outfits.
 "When he got his suit back there was a weakness in the leather right by his crotch, so when he put his pants on it looked like there was a humongous codpiece.
-He came out of the dressing room wearing the suit and Sterling [Morrison] (VU guitarist) says, 'Wow Lou, I didn't know you cared.'"
+He came out of the dressing room wearing the suit and Sterling Morrison [Velvets guitarist] says, 'Wow Lou, I didn't know you cared.'"

 After departing The Velvet Underground in 1968, Cale continued his solo career and remained a mainstay in fashion.
 In 1991 he appeared on the runway for both Comme des Garçons and Yohji Yamamoto during their first menswear shows in Japan.
 The combined presentation titled "6.1 The Men" acted as a protest to the Kuwait war and featured artists Edgar Winter, Dennis Hopper, and John Lurie, among others, who performed during the finale.